A nonconforming immersed finite element method for elliptic interface problems: Numerical Examples

 \section{Numerical Examples}

-In this section, we present numerical examples to demonstrate the features of these nonconforming rotated-$Q_1$ IFE methods for elliptic interface problems.
+In this section, we present numerical examples to demonstrate the features of this nonconforming rotated-$Q_1$ IFE method for elliptic interface problems.

-We test our methods with the same example as given in \cite{2008HeLinLin, 2013ZhangTHESIS}.
+We test these IFE methods with the same example as given in \cite{2008HeLinLin, 2013ZhangTHESIS}.
 Let $\O = (-1,1)^2$, and the interface curve $\G$ is the circle centered at the origin with radius $r_0 = \pi/6.28$, which separates the domain into two sub-domains: